What is Lightning? How does it affect a struck object?

 – Install Bonded Earthing System

 As was discussed previously, a lightning ground strike on or close to a structure causes the voltage of that structure to rise dramatically compared to earth.
 This can cause current to pass down electrical cables to other structures unaffected by the lightning strike, damaging equipment at both ends of the cable.
-If the structures have their earths electrically connected together, any voltage differences between the structures are minimized and this reduces the current flowing down cables between the structures.
+If the structures have their earth electrically connected, any voltage differences between the structures are minimized and this reduces the current flowing down cables between the structures.

 As with protection of individual structures, installation of earth rings is usually done at the time of construction.
 These issues are again outside the terms of this report.